 Although there aren’t many things to do in Varanasi, a trip to this place should be on everyone’s list traveling to India.
-Ever since we told our friends that we would visit India, they advised us to start with Varanasi: cause it’s going to be dirty, noisy, crowded and dirty once again and it will shock us.
+Ever since we told our friends that we would visit India, they advised us to start with Varanasi: cause it’s going to be dirty, noisy, crowded, dirty once again and it will shock us.
 To our surprise, it was the place we loved the most, and we will definitely return here someday!

 The area between Assi Ghat and Manikarnika Ghat, on the Ganga River banks, is more like a promenade, with immense steps going into the Holly River.
-No tuk-tuks or autos are allowed, so the lack of the horns is a big blessing.
+No tuk-tuks or autos are allowed, so the lack of horns is a big blessing.
 Here you will find the tranquillity and the serenity in Varanasi, along with some lovely views over the Ganga River.
 Booked in advance, you can find some good deals.

 Thali is a meal served on a tray with rice, chapati or naan, prickles, and six little dishes with different flavors: spicy, sweet, bitter, sour, astringent, and salty.
 Every hotel in Varanasi and India comes with a restaurant where the food is simply delicious, so finding a proper place for lunch or dinner should not be a problem.

 Varanasi has more than 88 Ghats along the Ganga River, and a walk along the Ghats is a fascinating experience.

 Start your day with a coffee at one of the cafes near Assi Ghat, and enjoy the morning aartis.
 This area is quiet, has fewer tourists or locals.
-The boatsmen are hard to find so that you won’t feel harassed all the time.
+The boatsmen are hard to find here so that you won’t feel harassed all the time.
 If someone approaches you and you don’t want to go on a boat ride, say you’ve already done it, and they will leave you alone.
 But, if you crave a boat ride, you will meet many boatsmen on your way to Dashashwamedh Ghat, and you’ll have the chance to negotiate for one.